Berlin Christmas Markets 2026 – Dates, Locations & What to Expect

 Berlin: Where to Stay

-Berlin offers a wide range of accommodation, whether you’re looking for a luxury hotel, a cosy guesthouse or a budget-friendly hostel.
-To be close to the Christmas markets, I recommend staying near the city centre:
+Berlin offers a wide range of accommodation, whether you’re after a luxury hotel, a cosy guesthouse or a budget-friendly hostel.
+To stay close to the Christmas markets, we’d recommend booking somewhere near the city centre:

 Accommodation in Berlin